12MHS/12MHS/README.md

-- 👋 Hi, I’m @12MHS
+- 👋 Hi, I’m Meherab Samir
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - mdrashel0054@gmail.com
-- I am interested in Web Development
+- I am interested in Web Development.

 <!---
 12MHS/12MHS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.